 Even when you think you have this whole Millennial thing down, not all Millennials fit into the same categories, which means your ad strategy may not be as effective as you thought!
-The differences between an 18-year old living with their parents and someone in their early 30’s at the beginning of starting a family are quite significant.
-We’re going to explore the 3 main Millennial categories, their media use habits and how to reach them in a meaningful way, so that you stay on the leading edge of being relevant and approachable.
+The differences someone born in ’81 and someone born in ’96 are significant, ranging in life stage from higher education to young professionals to established families in their prime earning years.
+We’re going to explore the 3 main Millennial categories, their media use habits, and how to reach them in a meaningful way so that you stay on the leading edge of being relevant and approachable.
 After all, it’s not just what you say- it’s where you say it too!

 - Dependent Millennials (such as living at home with parents)

 - Starting a family